airfanBG/WHproject/README.md

 ##
 **Products** -not requires a Authentication<br />
 Product description is available in ("ar" "fr" "th" "he" "zh-cht"), but "ar", "th","he","zh-cht" are deleted from Db because of encoding problems.
  "/api/Products/all-products/{string:culture}" *-returns all products*  **By default you do not need to send culture, by default is "en".
-Other cultures are: ("ar" "fr" "th" "he" "zh-cht")<br />
+Other cultures are: ("ar" "fr" "th" "he" "zh-cht").
+Returns a huge amount of data.
+Use it once and store data in local Db.<br />
  "/api/Products/product/{poductId}/("ar" "fr" "th" "he" "zh-cht") -this is optional" *returns concrete product* <br />
  "/api/Products/product/top-twenty" *returns top 20 selled* <br />
  "/api/Products/product/top-ten/{categoryId}" *returns most selled by category* <br />